Setarchinae: Genera

 Lithrchthys was previously regarded as a synonym of Setarches but has been treated as a valid genus by Catalog of Fishes with Setarches being considered to be a monotypic genus containing solely S. guentheri.

+The only known fossil member of the subfamily is †Raususetarches Yabumoto & Nazarkin, 2021 from the Late Miocene of Japan.

 Characteristics

 Setarchinae species are differentiated from related species by the possession of a highly modified lateral line, reduced ossification and a reduction in the head's ability to be moved, supination.
 The lateral line is lacking in scales and consists of a single trough and the scales on the body are small and cycloid.
 In adults there are no suborbital spines.
 They have a small, sharp nasal spine and the parietal bone is low, ending at its rear end with a spine or spinule.
 In large specimens many spines are absent and in smaller specimens there are some spines around the eye but in larger individuals only the postocular spine is well defined.
-The have 12–13, typically 12 spines and 9-11 soft rays in the dorsal fin, the last ray is divided close to its base.
-The anal fin has 2-3 spines and 4-6 soft rays, the last ray being divided.
+They have 12–13, typically 12 spines and 9–11 soft rays in the dorsal fin, the last ray is divided close to its base.
+The anal fin has 2–3 spines and 4–6 soft rays, the last ray being divided.